slaninas/tostr/README.md

 Now the bot should be running and waiting for mentions.
 You can reply to its message with 'add twitter_username' to add new account or with 'random' to get a random user.
 It relays only new tweets that were posted after you launched it.

+## Tor
+In case `--tor` is used connections to both relay and Twitter *should* be going through tor.
+But if you need full anonymity please **check yourself there are no leaks**.

 ## Known limitations/issues
 - in `update_user` function, `since` value may not correspond to the previous `until` value (seems it breaks shortly after a new tweet is found), this may lead to tweets being forwarded twice or not at all